NEW BOOK - Have You Ever Looked - Available Now

 The men wail on the door, banging at the stubborn latch until the hardware splinters free.
 The door bursts open and they rush into the room, guns forward.
 I make no movement, laying there as they circle around to either side of the bed.

-The Inspector steadies his shotgun at me.
+The inspector steadies his shotgun at me.

 “Rise sir.
 You are coming with us.”